 On receipt of your completed nomination form, we will:

-Within 8 weeks of receiving the nomination the council will make a decision as to whether the asset qualifies as an asset of community value or whether it falls into one of the ‘Excluded Categories’.
+Within eight weeks of receiving the nomination we will make a decision as to whether the asset qualifies as an asset of community value or whether it falls into one of the ‘Excluded Categories’.

 If we decide that the nominated building or land does have community value it will be added to our List of Assets of Community Value (80kb).
 Assets will remain on the list for five years and a land charge will be registered against the asset.
 If the land is registered we will also apply for a restriction on the Land Register.

 You will be advised in writing that the asset has been listed together with the date of when it will be removed.
 We will also notify all relevant parties.
 When the five years have expired the asset will be removed from the list.
 A new nomination will then be required.

 We will notify you if the nomination is ineligible and provide an explanation as to why it was unsuccessful.
 The asset will be added to our List of Land Nominated by Unsuccessful Community Nominations (71kb)